 Attorneys who routinely handle slip and fall injury cases often get asked a lot of questions about just how these types of claims work.
 These frequently asked slip and fall questions are completely understandable because no two cases are alike.
 One case may involve someone falling down a flight of stairs due to inadequate railing or lighting, while another case might involve a property owner concealing a large defect in the floor.
 Since these cases are so different each time, it’s no wonder people get confused about what matters and what does not.

-At Kelly & Associates, we want you to understand your rights and be ready to fight for them.
+At Michael Kelly, we want you to understand your rights and be ready to fight for them.
 Throughout the Boston area, our law office stands ready to help accident victims with even the most complex and challenging injury claims.
 Give us a call to schedule a free consultation and see if we can help you.

 - 1 How Do Slip and Fall Cases Work?

 - 2 How Much Is a Slip and Fall Accident Worth?

 - 3 What Types of Damages Are Covered by Slip and Fall Compensation?

 - 4 How Do I File a Slip and Fall Accident Report?